Campaign of the Month: October 2017

 Her Grandsire’s Return

 Veronica won new friends, though, among the Anarchs.
 Her Invictus background and social acumen made her an excellent spokeswoman for the Movement, and she lent the covenant an air of respectability that was a useful boon to the recently-recognized Primogen Coco Duquette.
-Annie Pope had defected to Antoine Savoy’s bloc during the French Quarter lord’s unsuccessful 1967 power seizure, leaving a vacant spot in the covenant’s leadership that Veronica was glad to fill.
-She helped broker the prolix diplomatic deal that resulted in Miss Opal joining the Cabildo, as she’d always appreciated the Nosferatu elder’s “sass”, and having another black primogen was nice too.
+Annie Pope had defected to Antoine Savoy’s bloc during the 1967 Carnival Coup where radical Anarchs attempted to assassinate Vidal, leaving a vacant spot in the covenant’s leadership that Veronica was glad to fill.
+She helped broker the prolix diplomatic deal that resulted in Miss Opal joining the Cabildo, as she’d always appreciated the Nosferatu elder’s “sass,” and having another black primogen was nice too.
 Despite her estrangement from her grandsire, she also offered the Anarchs another inroad with the Toreador, long the city’s largest and most powerful clan.
 If Coco and Miss Opal had one complaint, it was that Veronica’s actions seemed more motivated by desire to spite her clanmates than actual belief in the Movement’s cause.
 She liked the Anarchs because they let her do what she wanted, not because she cared about promoting liberty and equality among larger Kindred society.